-You also should know that as a rule, allergic reactions to vaccines are rare and reportedly occur at a rate of about one in a million.
-According to the American College of Allergy, Asthma and Immunology people with common allergies “are no more likely than the general public to have an allergic reaction to the Pfizer-BioNTech COVID-19 vaccine.”
+It’s true that there have been reports of allergic reactions in those receiving the COVID-19 vaccine, which is why vaccine centers monitor patients for at least 15 minutes after each inoculation.
+As a rule, allergic reactions to vaccines are rare and reportedly occur at a rate of about one in a million, although some data suggest higher rates with the COVID vaccines.
+According to the American College of Allergy, Asthma and Immunology, however, people with common allergies are “probably no more likely than the general public to have an allergic reaction to the mRNA COVID-19 vaccines.”

 Andrew Weil, M.D.

-American College of Allergy, Asthma, and Immunology, Releases Guidance on Risk of Allergic Reaction to the Pfizer-BioNTech Covid-19 Vaccine.
+American College of Allergy, Asthma, and Immunology Updates to Guidance on Risk of Allergic Reactions to COVID-19 Vaccines

 Centers for Disease Control and Prevention, “COVID-19 Vaccinations in the United States” (Accessed 2/13/2022) https://covid.cdc.gov/covid-data-tracker/#vaccinations_vacc-total-admin-rate-total